 For as long as I can remember my heart sung when I saw cottages, quaint houses, historical buildings and even building sites.
 I was just fascinated with buildings, towns, villages and also maps of cities.

-It hurt therefore, when the other day I was listening to an interview with Danielle La Porte (Facebook Live with Emily Williams) and she slammed “someone she knew” for saving for a timber floor rather than going on a holiday.
+It hurt, therefore when the other day I was listening to an interview with Danielle La Porte (Facebook Live with Emily Williams) and she slammed “someone she knew” for saving for a timber floor rather than going on a holiday.
 She went on to say that, that person would end up lonely!
-I struggled a lot with the morality of my industry and it started long ago when I remember being stranded on a boat on the Hawksbury river with a grass roots lobbyist telling me how architecture is only for the rich!
+I struggled a lot with the morality of my industry and it started long ago when I remember being stranded on a boat on the Hawkesbury River with a grassroots lobbyist telling me how architecture is only for the rich!

 To this day, I search for meaning in what I do and I wonder every day how bringing so much joy to the people that I work with could be wrong, especially when my heart sings when I’m in the midst of creation.

 Something popped into my head this week when I was on my way to see a client.
 I thought to myself how could it be wrong if the spaces I create help other miracles happen or bring even one person joy?
 Not simply because it is a possession, but because of the idea and the ability to see or appreciate art (even if that art is the sunlight streaming through your favourite window).
 Not everyone sees that kind of beauty or appreciates it, that is true, but to poo poo it as though it was not only the wrong thing to do but also it would leave you lonely cut me deep in my heart.

 Picasso and many other artists moved to stunning little towns and villages along the French Riviera such as Juan-Les-Pins (you can still find lots of amazing, high quality and well-priced art in these towns) because they found these places inspiring.
 It was the mix of nature, the cobbled streets, the hills and mountains and the sea which created beautiful colours all year round.